jspreadsheet/plugins/README.md

-# Free Plugins for Jspreadsheet Basic and Pro
+# Free and Premium Plugins for Jspreadsheet